-If you’re a manufacturer or have something you want me to test it with the Verizon G3100 or E3200, you are welcome to send it to me to test and review.
+If you’re a manufacturer of a Smart Home device or have something you want me to test with the Verizon G3100 or E3200, you are welcome to send it to me to test and review.
 If you own something and know it works, let me know and I’ll update the page.

 Understanding the Verizon G3100 LED Light / Button